MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-javascript-mssql-quickstart.md

 ## Create the project

-The steps in this section create a Node.js Minimal Web API with npm.
+The steps in this section create a Node.js REST API.

 1. Create a new directory for the project and navigate into it.
 1. Initialize the project by running the following command in the terminal: